sunxiaotianmg/Mapster/Data-types.md

 var target = src.Adapt<Person>();
 ```

-There are limitations on record type mapping.
+There are limitations to map Record type automatically.
 Record type must not have a setter and have only one non-empty constructor, and all parameter names must match with properties.
+Otherwise you need to add [`MapToConstructor`](https://github.com/MapsterMapper/Mapster/wiki/Constructor-mapping#map-to-constructor) config.